 Denmark is a country that welcomes foreign nationals and encourages the employment of qualified foreign individuals.
 The decision to immigrate to Denmark is an important one for anyone interested in doing so and starts with obtaining the right type of residence permit, according to nationality, and the purpose of the prolonged stay.

-Visas can be obtained for those foreign nationals who are under a visa requirement and with to stay in the country for up to 90 days.
+Visas can be obtained for those foreign nationals who are under a visa requirement and wish to stay in the country for up to 90 days.
 For longer stays, a residence permit in Denmark will be required.
 The types of visas are issued for the following: tourist or private visits, business visits, cultural visits, a visa for the Faroe Islands or Greenland.
 One of our agents who specialize in Denmark immigration can provide more details on the types of visas as well as the procedure for obtaining Danish citizenship for those who have already been living in the country.

 The following general rules apply in Denmark, based on the immigrant’s country of origin: